Skip to Main Content

 Highland Farms Country Fest brings top acts like Brantley Gilbert, Sam Hunt and Tyler Hubbard to name a few to Kentucky for a Labor Day party weekend of amazing tunes and delicious food.

-Bourbon and Beyond 2024 will host more than 100 bands on five stages over the course of four days.
-In addition to world famous acts like Dave Matthews Band, Tyler Childers and Neil Young, this festival spot lights some of the finest bourbons and food Kentucky has to offer.
+Bourbon and Beyond 2024 will host more than 100 bands across five stages over four days.
+In addition to world-famous acts like Dave Matthews Band, Tyler Childers, and Neil Young, this festival spotlights some of the finest bourbon and food Kentucky has to offer.

 Poppy Mountain Bluegrass Festival

 Over 100 bands travel here the third week of September each year to share their love of music.
-A diverse array of transportation will allow you to explore an entire world of bluegrass.
-Immerse yourself within the 1400 acres of beautiful Kentucky hills.
+A diverse array of transportation options will allow you to explore an entire world of bluegrass.
+Immerse yourself in the 1400 acres of beautiful Kentucky hills.

-One of the countries largest rock festivals has featured artists like Rob Zombie, Guns 'N' Roses, Ice Cube, Slipknot, and Staind.
-This three day concert is located at KY Expo Center in Louisville.
+One of the country's largest rock festivals has featured artists like Rob Zombie, Guns 'N' Roses, Ice Cube, Slipknot, and Staind.
+This three-day concert is located at KY Expo Center in Louisville.
+This year's features Iron Maiden, Limp Bizkit, Tool, My Chemical Romance, and so many more.

 Trip Inspiration